 I feel genuinely ashamed of myself when I think back to how many past opportunities I ignored to build up a base of subscribers.
 I’m even more ashamed to admit that HomeWorkingClub is the first site where I’ve prioritised growing my subscriber base right from day one.

 You’ll see I have a place for people to sign up on every page, and alongside good quality content, it works.
-I now have thousands of subscribers who I can have a direct dialogue with after little more than a year.
+I now have thousands of subscribers who I can have a direct dialogue with.
 (You may be one of them!
 If so, I’m very grateful to you for signing up, and I hope that I often prove that I listen and produce the content people ask me for!)

-Aweber is my product of choice for managing blog subscribers and sending out newsletters.
-There are more sophisticated products out there, but I think Aweber hits a sweet spot between ease-of-use and sophistication, and is also very reliable.
+ConvertKit is my product of choice for managing blog subscribers and sending out newsletters.
+It hits a sweet spot between ease-of-use and sophistication, and is also very reliable.
 I have a full review of it here.

-There’s a free trial of Aweber available, and after that it starts at just $19 per month.
-I strongly recommend using Aweber, or something like it, right from day one of launching a blog.
+There’s a free version of ConvertKit for up to 1000 subscribers.
+I strongly recommend it right from day one of launching a blog.
 If not, you’re letting potential long-term readers walk away and forget about you every single day – like I once did!